revilowaldow/BITC/Sessions/2025/10 19 - Session 53.md

 Western fortified
 Comanda
 Huts on east side for dockworkers

-Members of the sea blooded organisation along the west edge o
+Members of the sea blooded organisation along the west edge of the north bank Evangeline Stifka